Conjugate Function Method and Conformal Mappings in Multiply Connected Domains: Abstract

 \section{Abstract}

-In this paper, we present a generalization of the conjugate function method, an algorithm for numerical computation of conformal mappings for simply and doubly connected domains, on multiply connected domains.
+The conjugate function method is an algorithm for numerical computation of conformal mappings for simply and doubly connected domains.
+In this paper the conjugate function method is generalized for multiply connected domains.
 The key challenge addressed here is the construction of the conjugate domain and the associated conjugate problem.
-The methods preserve the so-called reciprocal relation of the moduli.
-The saddle points of the potential function of the original multiply connected problem are special, and the Cauchy-Riemann conditions are not necessarily satisfied on them.
+All variants of the method preserve the so-called reciprocal relation of the moduli.
 An implementation of the algorithm, along with several examples and illustrations are given.